 After you have set your destination server and credentials, all that is left to do is to pick what shared folder you wanna replicate with this given job, set a schedule (optional and you can edit settings and retention later on) and retention policy and you are done!

-So all in all, personally I think this is a great way to have a fast and secure way of resorting your data without using the slow classic backup restore.
-Keep in mind that this method of backup is useful for dynamic files that change often as oppose to large media files that you almost never change (well that will depend on the business you are running).
-Not that large media files are not someone bread and butter, but the idea behind snapshots is to keep your active, most important content protected from accidental damage, corruption of any kind, and to have a way to restore previous versions as fast as possible without the need to hook up any external drives (with outdated backups), wait for the backup to complete and then in the end, realize that you don’t have a version of a backup that you want.
+So all in all, personally I think this is a great way to have a fast and secure way of resorting to your data without using the slow classic backup restore.
+Keep in mind that this method of backup is useful for dynamic files that change often as opposed to large media files that you almost never change (well that will depend on the business you are running).
+Not that large media files are not someone bread and butter, but the idea behind snapshots is to keep your active, most important content protected from accidental damage, corruption of any kind, and to have a way to restore previous versions as fast as possible without the need to hook up any external drives (with outdated backups), wait for the backup to complete and then, in the end, realize that you don’t have a version of a backup that you want.